 The reality of carpal tunnel syndrome is that it is one of the in vogue pain syndromes of our time.
 It is also ridiculously easy for doctors to use this condition to milk the insurance system.
 This might be one of the reasons for the common nocebo effect given to patients from a scary sounding diagnosis.

 I used to have some horrible tendonitis as a pre-teen and teen.
 It was always in my wrists and hands.
 I play drums and attributed the pain to that activity.
 It made sense at the time.
 This is before the popularization of the CTS diagnosis.
 Who knows what type of nightmarish treatment I may have endured had I complained about this pain syndrome today?

 Well, my wrist tendonitis eventually disappeared.
 I was about 16 when it finally ended.
 My doctor thought that my wrists “finally developed enough strength to keep drumming without pain.”
-That’s funny, since I had been playing hours a day for 12 years already!
+That’s funny, since I had been playing for many hours a day for 12 years already!

 What’s even funnier was that the same year my tendonitis ended, my back pain began.
 This is obviously a classic case of symptom substitution and escalation based upon the increased need to create a more effective distraction for my repressed emotional issues.

 Looking back, my CTS-type symptoms were one of the precursor conditions for my decades long struggle with back pain.
 It just proves that some patients are prone to many forms of psychogenic pain and the mind will often escalate the pain until it has achieved the desired goal of controlling a person’s conscious thoughts.
 For me, it controlled (and almost ruined) my life.

 Our proprietary pain relief program is proven to work incredibly well for carpal tunnel syndrome sufferers.
 The program has saved many people from undergoing what would have been completely unnecessary surgeries, while still providing cures for the pain.